 Tom received the title Loudoun County Humanitarian of the Year in 2014 and in that same year was invited as a guest to the White House for his work with disabilities.
 A Place to Be and Tom was awarded “Best Music Therapy Provider of the Year” by the American Music Therapy Association in June 2017.
 That same year he was honored to be a guest at the “Sound Health” conference hosted by The National Institute of Health along with renowned Opera star, Renee Fleming and NIH Director, Dr. Francis Collins.
 His choir, “Different Strokes for Different Folks,” a group comprised of stroke survivors through Inova Hospital sang alongside Renee Fleming.
 He continues to educate people about Music Therapy with Mrs. Fleming on Music and the Mind, most recently at Tanglewood, and on her own podcast.
 Throughout Covid he has facilitated a nation-wide on-line support group featured both on NPR and ABC news.
 Tom is a subject of a new documentary, “Music Got Me Here,” along with one of his heroes, Forrest Allen, a young man with Traumatic Brain Injury who found his voice and courage again through Music Therapy.
 “Music Got Me Here” is on Apple TV and Amazon Prime.
 The Hollywood “narrative” film of “Music got Me Here,” is in development with Producer, MGM’s Irwin Wrinkler, and starring “The Outer Banks” star, Chase Stokes as Forrest.
 Tom’s role has not been cast of September 2022.

-Tom has written, produced and stars in his own one-man show, “Meatballs and Music,” a 75- minute theatrical production about his abusive, colorful, yet humorous childhood, and how music saved his life.
+Tom has written, produced and stars in his own one-man show, “20 Seconds,” a 75- minute theatrical production about his abusive, colorful, yet humorous childhood, and how music saved his life.
 He won “Best Solo-performance” in the 2022 DCFringe festival.
+Tom's one-man show is slated to be on a New York City stage in Fall 2023.
 Tom is dedicated in growing A Place to Be and its mission to help people face, navigate, and overcome life’s challenges through Music Therapy.
 He enjoys inspiring, entertaining, and educating while presenting in front of audiences as an Actor, Thought leader and Music Therapist.

 MY COVID STORY